arturoherrero/arturoherrero.com/_posts/2012/2012-02-06-create-your-own-groovy-type-conversion.md

 ```

-### Type conversion, the fancy way
+### Type conversion.
+Groovy way

-This is great, but we may want to use this fancy way to coerce one type into another:
+That approach was great, but we may want to use the Groovy way to coerce one
+type into another:

 ```groovy
 adminUser = user as AdminUser